 Audrey is a Houston-based freelance writer, health scientist and consultant to the cosmetology industry.
-She is the author of two hair care books—Hair Care Rehab: The Ultimate Hair Repair and Reconditioning Manual and international beauty market bestseller, The Science of Black Hair: A Comprehensive Guide to Textured Hair Care.
+She is the author of several hair care books—including the international beauty market bestseller, The Science of Black Hair: A Comprehensive Guide to Textured Hair Care.

 The Science of Black Hair book was born many years ago out of Audrey’s frustration with her own thinning, breaking hair and the absolute lack of resources available to help educate women about their hair.
 Many of the scientifically-oriented books on hair care either discussed textured hair in a few paragraphs, framed it as a hair form that was different from the norm, or neglected to address the needs of textured hair altogether.
 In the early 2000s, there was no Youtube, no major blogs, and only a handful of websites dedicated to textured hair.
 There were no authoritative, comprehensive science-based texts dedicated to caring for black hair in its natural and/or chemically-processed states. ____